Hierogifle/ai-odyssey/Odysse_IA.md

 # 8. Bibliographie

 <a name="aljazari1206"></a>
-- al‑Jazarī, A. (1206). *Kitāb fī maʿrifat al-ḥiyal al-handasiyya* [Livre sur la connaissance des machines ingénieuses]
+- al-Jazarī, A. (1206). *Kitāb fī maʿrifat al-ḥiyal al-handasiyya* [Livre sur la connaissance des machines ingénieuses].
 <a name="apollonius"></a>
-- Apollonius de Rhodes. (s.d.). *Argonautiques* (IV, 1638‑1648)
+- Apollonius de Rhodes. (s.d.). *Argonautiques* (IV, 1638-1648).
 <a name="aristote"></a>
-- Aristote. (s.d.). *Premiers Analytiques* (I, 4)
+- Aristote. (s.d.). *Premiers analytiques* (I, 4).
 <a name="babbage1834"></a>
-- Babbage, C. (1834). *On the principles of the analytical engine* [Machine analytique]
+- Babbage, C. (1834). *On the principles of the analytical engine* [Manuscrit inédit].
 <a name="boole1854"></a>
-- Boole, G. (1854).
-An investigation of the laws of thought, on which are founded the mathematical theories of logic and probabilities. *Macmillan*
+- Boole, G. (1854). *An investigation of the laws of thought, on which are founded the mathematical theories of logic and probabilities*.
+Macmillan.
 <a name="brin1998"></a>
 - Brin, S., & Page, L. (1998).
-The anatomy of a large-scale hypertextual web search engine. *Computer Networks and ISDN Systems*, 30(1-7), 107–117
+The anatomy of a large-scale hypertextual web search engine. *Computer Networks and ISDN Systems*, 30(1–7), 107–117. https://doi.org/10.1016/S0169-7552(98)00110-X
 <a name="brown2020"></a>
-- Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., Neelakantan, A., Shyam, P., Sastry, G., Askell, A., Agarwal, S., Herbert-Voss, A., Krueger, G., Henighan, T., Child, R., Ramesh, A., Ziegler, D. M., Wu, J., Winter, C., … Amodei, D. (2020).
-Language models are few-shot learners. *Advances in Neural Information Processing Systems*, 33, 1877–1901
+- Brown, T. B., Mann, B., Ryder, N., Subbiah, M., Kaplan, J., Dhariwal, P., … Amodei, D. (2020).
+Language models are few-shot learners. *Advances in Neural Information Processing Systems*, 33, 1877–1901.
 <a name="bymycar2025"></a>
 - Bymycar Webzine.
 (2025).
-Voiture autonome de niveau 5 : pour quand ?
+Voiture autonome de niveau 5 : pour quand ? https://bymycar.fr
 <a name="caducee2016"></a>
 - Caducee.net.
-(2016, November 1).
-Cancérologie : l’IA Watson d’IBM fait déjà mieux que les médecins
+(2016, 1 novembre).
+Cancérologie : l’IA Watson d’IBM fait déjà mieux que les médecins. https://www.caducee.net
 <a name="capek1920"></a>
-- Čapek, K. (1920). *R.U.R.* (Rossum’s Universal Robots)
+- Čapek, K. (1920). *R.U.R.
+(Rossum’s Universal Robots)*.
+Aventinum.
 <a name="chen2021"></a>
 - Chen, M., Radford, A., Child, R., Wu, J., Jun, H., Luan, D., & Sutskever, I. (2021).
-Learning transferable visual models from natural language supervision.*Proceedings of the 38th International Conference on Machine Learning* (ICML 2021), 139, 8748–8763.
-PMLR
+Learning transferable visual models from natural language supervision.
+In *Proceedings of the 38th International Conference on Machine Learning* (Vol. 139, pp. 8748–8763).
+PMLR.
 <a name="cheval2018"></a>
 - Cheval, B., Tipura, E., Burra, N., Frossard, J., Chanal, J., Orsholits, D., Radel, R., & Boisgontier, M. P. (2018).
 Avoiding sedentary behaviors requires more cortical resources than avoiding physical activity: An EEG study. *Neuropsychologia*, 119, 68–80. https://doi.org/10.1016/j.neuropsychologia.2018.07.029
 <a name="crevier1993"></a>
-- Crevier, D. (1993).
-AI: The Tumultuous History of the Search for Artificial Intelligence. *Basic Books*
+- Crevier, D. (1993). *AI: The tumultuous history of the search for artificial intelligence*.
+Basic Books.
 <a name="devinci"></a>
-- de Vinci, L. (s.d.). *Codex Atlanticus*
+- de Vinci, L. (s.d.). *Codex Atlanticus* [Manuscrit].
 <a name="devlin2018"></a>
 - Devlin, J., Chang, M.-W., Lee, K., & Toutanova, K. (2018).
-BERT: Pre-training of deep bidirectional transformers for language understanding. arXiv preprint arXiv:1810.04805
+BERT: Pre-training of deep bidirectional transformers for language understanding. *arXiv preprint*, arXiv:1810.04805.
 <a name="diamond1997"></a>
-- Diamond, J. M. (1997).
-Guns, germs, and steel: The fates of human societies. *W.W.
-Norton & Company*
+- Diamond, J. M. (1997). *Guns, germs, and steel: The fates of human societies*.
+W. W. Norton & Company.
 <a name="dondi1365"></a>
-- Dondi, G. (1365–1381).
-Astrarium [Horloge astronomique]
+- Dondi, G. (1365–1381). *Astrarium* [Horloge astronomique].
 <a name="freeth2021"></a>
-- Freeth, T., Higgon, D., Dacanalis, A., et al. (2021).
-A Model of the Cosmos in the ancient Greek Antikythera Mechanism. *Scientific Reports*, 11, 5821. https://doi.org/10.1038/s41598-021-84310-w
+- Freeth, T., Higgon, D., Dacanalis, A., … Jones, A. (2021).
+A model of the cosmos in the ancient Greek Antikythera Mechanism. *Scientific Reports*, 11, 5821. https://doi.org/10.1038/s41598-021-84310-w
 <a name="friston2010"></a>
 - Friston, K. (2010).
-The free-energy principle: a unified brain theory? *Nature Reviews Neuroscience*, 11(2), 127–138.
+The free-energy principle: A unified brain theory? *Nature Reviews Neuroscience*, 11(2), 127–138. https://doi.org/10.1038/nrn2787
 <a name="friston2016"></a>
 - Friston, K., Rosch, R., Parr, T., Price, C., & Bowman, H. (2016).
-Deep temporal models and active inference. *Neuroscience & Biobehavioral Reviews*, 68, 862–879.
+Deep temporal models and active inference. *Neuroscience & Biobehavioral Reviews*, 68, 862–879. https://doi.org/10.1016/j.neubiorev.2016.06.013
 <a name="godel1931"></a>
 - Gödel, K. (1931). Über formal unentscheidbare Sätze der Principia Mathematica und verwandter Systeme I. *Monatshefte für Mathematik und Physik*, 38(1), 173–198.
 <a name="gomez2015"></a>
 - Gomez-Uribe, C. A., & Hunt, N. (2015).
-The Netflix recommender system: Algorithms, business value, and innovation. *ACM Transactions on Management Information Systems*, 6(4), Article 13.
+The Netflix recommender system: Algorithms, business value, and innovation. *ACM Transactions on Management Information Systems*, 6(4), Article 13. https://doi.org/10.1145/2843948
 <a name="goodfellow2014"></a>
-- Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., … & Bengio, Y. (2014).
+- Goodfellow, I., Pouget-Abadie, J., Mirza, M., Xu, B., Warde-Farley, D., Ozair, S., … Bengio, Y. (2014).
 Generative adversarial nets. *Advances in Neural Information Processing Systems*, 27, 2672–2680.
 <a name="google2015"></a>
 - Google Inc. (2015).
-An update on Glass. *Official Google Blog*.
+An update on Glass. *Official Google Blog*. https://googleblog.blogspot.com
 <a name="gowlett2016"></a>
 - Gowlett, J. A. J. (2016).
 The discovery of fire by humans: A long and convoluted process. *Philosophical Transactions of the Royal Society B: Biological Sciences*, 371(1696), 20150164. https://doi.org/10.1098/rstb.2015.0164
 <a name="harmand2015"></a>